Basic Knowledge

 sqlite3 databases/mmssms.db .dump

-Of course, the output will be a large dump, but you can quickly find the table containing the data you need and then write your own SQL queries.
+The output may be a lot, but you can quickly locate the table where the required data resides and then write SQL queries yourself.
 This method works for 98% of Android applications; the remaining 2% are encrypted databases.

-For these encrypted databases, you need to find the database key or the method used to generate it.
-Below is a brief introduction on how to read the databases of related software.
-We will only introduce how to preset the key using PRAGMA.
-If you don't understand what this is, please learn about SQLite first.
+For encrypted databases, you need to find the database key or its generation method yourself.
+Below we briefly introduce how to read the databases of relevant applications, only covering how to use PRAGMA to preset keys.
+If you're not clear what this is, please learn about SQLite first.

 WeChat series (sqlcipher)